NCAR/python-tutorial/pages/part1_1.rst

    You will see the newly downloaded file listed as an "untracked file."
 Git status will tell you what to do to untracked files.
 Those instructions mirror the next 2 steps:

-9. Add the file to the git staging area:
+9. Add the file to the Git staging area:

    .. code-block:: bash